wink-link/winklink-doc/docs/en/vrf.md

-# WINKLink Random number Service
+# WINkLink Random number Service

 ## Overview
 A Verifiable Random Function (VRF) is the public-key version of a keyed cryptographic hash.
 Only the holder of the private key can compute the hash, but anyone with public key can verify the correctness of the hash.